JuheonChu/DickinsonFYSAssignment/README.md

   - parse.py: parse.py automates to generate the DickinsonFirstYearSeminar.xlsx file based on the data pieces given from the college.

   ## Future Improvements

+  - Handle an exceptional case of students who ask for extraordinary requests in the *run.py*
+  - Develop an algorithm that runs the program more in timely efficient manneer.
+Specifically, I would try implementing this program with Genetic Algorithms if times are allowed.